 What is physical therapy?

+Physical therapy is form of therapy where a trained professional will teach you how to move properly.
+These movement experts are able to diagnose and treat a variety of different injuries.
+They can also help give you the tools that help to decrease your pain and allow the injury to heal.
 I often feel that a therapist is a body movement teacher because he/she will identify your body mechanics and help you to get rid of old habits that may be adding to the severity of your chronic/acute pain.
 The therapist will then teach you new and proper techniques that may help heal and prevent further injuries.

 What to expect during your visit a patient will most likely receive a referral for physical therapy from myself if I feel that it’s indicated.
 I have a list of therapists that I refer to regularly who are specialist in specific injuries or ailments.
 Once a patient receives this referral they will make an appointment for their first visit.